Communities of Servants

 We are communities of servants.

-We have been assigned to serve the hopeless, the homeless and the helpless.
+We encourage you and your family to reach out to your local community because we have been assigned to serve the hopeless, the homeless and the helpless.

 "Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their trouble..."